 Other Experiences You May Enjoy:

-• Includes: English speaking guide, headphones to hear your guide, skip-the-line tickets to the Borghese Gallery, and skip-the-line tickets to the Colosseum
+- Includes: English speaking guide, headphones to hear your guide, Pre-booked priority skip-the-line tickets skip-the-line tickets to the Borghese Gallery

 Rome has dominated Europe twice in its history — when it was the heart of the Roman Empire and when it spearheaded the Renaissance.
 If you’re interested in seeing tangible evidence of both important historic periods, this is the best Galleria Borghese tour for you.